cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 **Sample MySQL setup**

-Download MySQL JDBC driver JAR from `MySQL website <http://dev.mysql.com/downloads/connector/j>`_.
+Download MySQL JDBC driver JAR (mysql-connector-java) from `MySQL website <http://dev.mysql.com/downloads/connector/j>`_.
 The minimum required version is 5.1.6.

 You will need to set up an account and a database in MySQL.
 An example schema file (for MySQL) for this can be found at ``/opt/loom/server/docs/sql``.